Michael-F-Bryan/adventures-in-motion-control/README.md

 ```

 If you want the code to be automatically recompiled whenever there are any
 changes, you can use`watchexec`.
-Open new terminal end execute.
+Open new terminal and execute.

 TL;DR: